What Does it Cost to Homeschool?

 Last, but certainly not least, pray about the needs you have for your homeschool and ask God to provide for these things.

 • • •

-(Prices were accurate at time this article was posting in fall 2013; some prices may have changed since publication.
+(Prices were accurate at time this article was posted April 2, 2018; some prices may have changed since publication.
 My sample average cost figures do not include such items as museum memberships, extracurricular classes, or other activities that are likely to be pursued regardless of the education choice.)